ArduPilot/ardupilot_wiki/plane/source/docs/soaring.rst

 =============================

 Change the :ref:`SOAR_VSPEED<SOAR_VSPEED>` parameter back to a sensible value.
-Remember, this parameter controls when the mode will be changed to LOITER and thermalling starts.
+Remember, this parameter controls when the mode will be changed to THERMAL and thermalling starts.
 Change :ref:`SOAR_ALT_MAX<SOAR_ALT_MAX>` to the altitude you want the autopilot to stop thermalling.

-Set loiter radius and bank angle limit
+Set thermalling radius and bank angle limit
 ======================================

-The parameter :ref:`WP_LOITER_RAD<WP_LOITER_RAD>` sets how tight the loiter circle is.
-For thermalling it is usually best to have the aircraft fly at a 30 - 45 degree bank angle.
-The corresponding loiter radius can be calculated as about airspeed squared over ~10 (for 45 degrees) or ~6 (for 30 degrees), from the equation
+The parameter :ref:`WP_LOITER_RAD<WP_LOITER_RAD>` sets how tight the thermalling circle is.
+It is usually best to have the aircraft fly at a 30 - 45 degree bank angle.
+The corresponding radius can be calculated as about airspeed squared over ~10 (for 45 degrees) or ~6 (for 30 degrees), from the equation

 .. raw:: html

    <a href="https://www.codecogs.com/eqnedit.php?latex=r&space;=&space;\frac{v^2}{g&space;\tan&space;\phi}" target="_blank"><img src="https://latex.codecogs.com/gif.latex?r&space;=&space;\frac{v^2}{g&space;\tan&space;\phi}" title="r = \frac{v^2}{g \tan \phi}" /></a>

 The tanget is for the desired bank angle, the result will be in meters for the radius,with g  = 9.81 m/s/s, velocity (v) is in m/s.
-For example, if the airspeed in loiter is 20m/s, then the :ref:`WP_LOITER_RAD<WP_LOITER_RAD>` should be 40 for a 45 degree bank, assuming that :ref:`LIM_ROLL_CD<LIM_ROLL_CD>` is set at 4500 or higher.
+For example, if the airspeed is 20m/s, then the :ref:`WP_LOITER_RAD<WP_LOITER_RAD>` should be 40 for a 45 degree bank, assuming that :ref:`LIM_ROLL_CD<LIM_ROLL_CD>` is set at 4500 or higher.

 You should make sure that the limiting bank angle :ref:`LIM_ROLL_CD<LIM_ROLL_CD>` is set a bit larger to give some room for manoeuvring.